 Homogenized: Milk is treated to prevent a cream layer from separating out.
-They do this by pumping it at a very high pressure through narrow tubes.
-Homogenized milk is often blander but with a creamier mouth feel.
-Some say homogenizing the milk makes it more digestible.
-Non-homogenized milk will have a cream layer on top.
+They do this by pumping it at very high pressure through narrow tubes.
+Homogenized milk is often blander but with a creamier mouthfeel.
+Some say homogenizing the milk makes it more digestible. non-homogenized milk will have a cream layer on top.

 Lactose-free: Lactose is the natural sugar found in milk.
 People with lactose intolerance have difficulty breaking down lactose due to a lack or absence of lactase in their digestive tract, causing cramps, bloating and gassiness when they drink regular milk.
 By adding lactase, the enzyme that dissolves lactose, manufacturers are able to produce lactose-free versions.

 rBST/rBGH free: recombinant Bovine Somatotropin / recombinant Bovine Growth Hormone is a genetically engineered synthetic version of the natural growth hormone produced by cows.
 Injection of this hormone forces cows to boost milk production by about 10%.
 These synthetic hormones are banned in many countries but presumed safe by the EPA/FDA.
 Dairies can use the label rBST-free as long as it’s accompanied by a disclaimer suggesting that no harmful human health effects have been linked with the hormone, though many scientists take issue with this.
 Animal-rights activists say it harms the cows as well.

 Antibiotic-free: According to the FDA, all milk is free of antibiotics.
 Milk is rigorously tested for antibiotics and if any are found, the milk is not to reach store shelves.
 Therefore, this label is simply a marketing ploy.